Skip to main content

 Key takeaways:

-• Balloon sinuplasty is a procedure that can open up blocked sinuses.
+• Balloon sinuplasty (or balloon sinus ostial dilation) is a procedure that can open up blocked sinuses.

 • It may be an option for people with chronic sinusitis or recurrent acute sinusitis when medications don’t work.

-• Balloon sinuplasty is becoming more popular because it has lower risks and a quicker recovery time than traditional sinus surgery.
+• Balloon sinuplasty often has a quicker recovery time than traditional sinus surgery.

 Who can get balloon sinuplasty?

-Balloon sinuplasty may be an option for people with chronic sinusitis that does not respond to other treatments.
+Balloon sinuplasty may be an option for some people with chronic sinusitis that doesn’t respond to other treatments.
+There must be blockage in certain parts of the sinuses, seen on imaging like a CT scan.
 It can also be helpful for people with recurrent acute sinusitis.

-However, it is not an option if you have:
+However, balloon sinuplasty isn’t an option if you have:

 How long does relief from balloon sinuplasty last?